JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-kubernetes.md

 ### Use custom pod template

 Enter your own [pod template](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#pod-templates) in a YAML format.
-This option is recommended for accessing images located in private repositories, as it allows you to specify authentication parameters inside the template code.
+Use this option when you need to specify additional configuration for a launched pod, such as resources' requests/limits or credentials.
+This option is alternative to the _template from deployment_ specification and allows editing the configuration directly in the TeamCity UI/DSL.

 Example of a simple template: